 Lippmann, Frankfurter, and Brandeis were all intimately involved in the drafting of Wilson’s Fourteen Points Speech, the Balfour Declaration and the very creation of Israel.
-Lord Eustace Percy, an original House resident, serving as an assistant to British Foreign Secretary Robert Cecil participated intimately in the creation of the League of Nations Covenant in Paris.
-Percy worked directly with Lord Balfour and Philip Kerr (another British resident of the House), as secretary of the Rhodes Trust, overseeing the administering of the Rhodes scholarship program.
-In Paris, Percy who helped push forward the very Anglo-American ideology that prevailed in Paris was private secretary to British Prime Minister – one of the ‘Big Four’ – David Lloyd George.
-Loring C. Christie, the Canadian resident of the House, was in Paris standing right next to Canadian Prime Minister Sir Robert Borden the entire time and can be seen in Orpen’s, The Signing of Peace in the Hall of Mirrors painting.
-Fitting name indeed.
-Lippmann working for Wilson, Frankfurter for the Zionist delegation, were all at Paris 1919.
-And Frankfurter, the natural extrovert, was right at home with friends he considered family and according to his personal secretary Ella Winter, fittingly, “had a foothold, or at least a toe-hold, it seemed, in every delegation.”
+Lord Eustace Percy, an original House resident, serving as an assistant to British Foreign Secretary Robert Cecil, participated intimately in the creation of the League of Nations Covenant in Paris.
+Another resident of the House of Truth, Philip Kerr, worked with Percy and Lord Balfour, as secretary of the Rhodes Trust.
+In Paris, Percy was private secretary to British Prime Minister – one of the ‘Big Four’ – David Lloyd George.
+Loring C. Christie, the Canadian resident of the House, was in Paris advising Canadian Prime Minister Sir Robert Borden.
+Lippmann working for Wilson, Frankfurter for the Zionist delegation, the natural extrovert, was right at home with friends and according to his personal secretary Ella Winter, “had a foothold, or at least a toe-hold, it seemed, in every delegation.”
 (50) The consummate kochleffel.

 Evaluating the decisions made then, with the assistance of over one hundred years of hindsight now, we see what results in the absence of Eisenhower’s “alert and knowledgeable citizenry”, we see what happens when public accountability is absent, we see a clearly dependent society unable to properly mesh “the huge industrial and military machinery of defense with our peaceful methods and goals”.
-(51) A repugnant statement from the very beginning, we are now the possessors of a military preparedness not yet seen in the recorded history of Man.
-A man-made machine monolith able to kill from good safe distances long ago perfected and a society now generations removed from itself through an over-reliance on material ease, comfort, and endless distraction.
+(51) Woodrow Wilson published The New Freedom, Walter Weyl, The New Democracy, Roosevelt The New Nationalism, James Harvey Robinson The New History, along with The Principles of Scientific Management in 1913.
+The same year the Fed was created.
+The New Republic founded less than a year earlier, in 1914.
+And only two years after they all started living together.

 From Taylorism comes the principles of division of labour and the assembly line made so famous by Henry Ford and others like him.
 It cannot be overstated here the stepping from one’s own arable land onto the factory floor being an important violation of the individual.
 From the Efficiency Movement first promoted by Taylor, Valentine, Brandeis and Frankfurter, comes society wide radical reform.
 From the Preparedness Movement, which was largely created and directed by favourite friends of the House, all Century Club members Theodore Roosevelt, Henry L. Stimson, and Elihu Root.
 We see what is possible when government is left to its own imagination, for over a century, free from the restraints of public purview.
 It is anything but free and open and having flipped the definition of liberalism on its head, the resultant society we see today is representative of nothing classic liberal.
 What we see is the culmination of blindly trusting the scientific expert combined with excessive Progressive social reform – a nearly perfected, and soon to be fully aware, Welfare State.